Annah-2003/Code-Challenge-week-1/README.md

-# Coding Challenges-Week-1
+# Phase-1-toy-problems
+#### *Irene Gitau on 26/09/2023*

+## Project Description
-## Challenge 1: Student Grade Generator
+#### Grade Generator

-it is going to prompt the user to input student marks.
+    Write a function that prompts the user to input student marks.
 The input should be between 0 and 100.
 The output should correspond to the correct grade, as shown below:

-- A: Greater than 79
-- B: 60 to 79
-- C: 49 to 59
-- D: 40 to 49
-- E: Less than 40
+        A > 79, B - 60 to 79, C -  59 to 49, D - 40 to 49, E - less 40.

-## Challenge 2: Speed Detector
+#### Speed Detector
-It  is going to take the speed of a car as input (in km/h, e.g., 80) If the speed is less than 70, it should print "OK."
-Otherwise, for every 5 km/h above the speed limit (70), it should give the driver one demerit point and print the total number of demerit points.
- Additionally, if the driver accumulates more than 12 points, the program should print "License suspended."
+    Write a program that takes the speed of a car as input e.g. 80.
+If the speed is less than 70, it should print “OK”.
+Otherwise, for every 5 km/s above the speed limit (70), it should give the driver one demerit point and print the total number of demerit points. > For example, if the speed is 80, it should print: “Points: 2”.
+If the driver gets more than 12 points, the function should print: “License suspended”.

-## Challenge 3: Net Salary Calculator
+#### Net Salary Calculator
-This challenge calculates an individual's Net Salary.
-It takes the inputs of basic salary and benefits, then calculates the payee (i.e., Tax), NHIF Deductions, NSSF Deductions, gross salary, and net salary based on predefined rates and rules.
+    Write a program whose major task is to calculate an individual’s Net Salary by getting the inputs of basic salary and benefits.
+Calculate the payee (i.e. Tax), NHIF Deductions, NSSF Deductions, gross salary, and net salary.

-calculateNetSalary(50000, 10000);
-calculateNetSalary(70000, 15000);

-EXAMPLE
-irene@irene-HP-EliteBook-8460p:~/Development/code/Code-Challenge-week-1/Net-Salary-Calculator$ node index.js '/home/irene/Development/code/Code-Challenge-week-1/Net-Salary-Calculator/index.js'
-Enter basic salary: 90000'/home/irene/Development/code/Code-Challenge-week-1/Net-Salary-Calculator/salary.js' Enter benefits: 4000'/home/irene/Development/code/Code-Challenge-week-1/Net-Salary-Calculator/salary.js' Gross Salary: 94000
-Tax (PAYE): 28200
-NHIF Deduction: 2000
-NSSF Deduction: 4700
-Net Salary: 59100
+    NB: Use KRA, NHIF, and NSSF values provided in the link below.

+    - https://www.aren.co.ke/payroll/taxrates.htm Links to an external site.
+    - www.kra.go.ke/en/individual/calculate-tax/calculating-tax/payeLinks to an external site.

+    Links to an external site.-  Links to an external site.Links to an external  above.

+## Setup/Installation Requirements
+    - Clone the repository to any desired folder in your computer
+    - Open the cloned folder with vscode.
+    - Navigate to each individual folder using 'cd folder_name' and run the html file in each folder to open the program in the browser.
+    - You are now good to go!

+## Known Bugs
+    No bugs were detected.
+The program runs perfectly.

+## Technologies used
+    - Javascript
+    - Terminal

+## Support and contact details
+    - Email:: gitauirene56@gmail.com
+    - Phone:: +254717035023